keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 ## Other Perks Of Visualization

-I learned to play the piano as a kid.
+I learned to play the piano as a young kid.
+I played throughout grade school.
 In high school, I dabbled in a few competitions, tried out for competitive musical schools and programs (and got into some (humble brag)), and, of course, my piano teacher hosted a recital every spring in which her students were expected to perform.
 I always had to have my music memorized.
-Something I kind of struggled with, honestly.
-But, because I’m me, I hated disappointing my piano teacher when I didn’t have a piece memorized by my deadlines.
+Something I struggled with, honestly.
+But, I hated disappointing my piano teacher when I didn’t have a piece memorized by my deadline.
 So, I had to figure out a way to practice more without frying my brain by physically practicing for several hours after school.

-I remember being bored in school sometimes, and literally practicing piano in my head.
-Visualizing the notes, the literal paper the sheet music was printed on, the feel of the keys beneath my fingers.
+I remember being bored in school sometimes and literally practicing piano in my head.
+Visualizing the notes, how the paper the sheet music was printed on smelled and felt as I turned the page, the feel of the keys beneath my fingers.
 I remember mentally watching my fingers move across the keys.
 I remember feeling my joints twitch as I mentally went over the more complicated runs.
 If my was really in it and I was truly focused, it would help me with my practice session later that day.

-I’m not saying I knew this before now, I obviously didn’t.
-I was just practicing the concept far before I understood it.
-A lot of people do.[^7]

-For example, if you’re an athlete or in any competitive situation a coach might tell you to visual the upcoming event.
+Visualization is not an uncommon practive in a competitive setting.
+In fact, a lot of people do it.[^7] Ask any competitive athete.

-Rock climbers literally visualize the routes they are about to climb.
+For example, rock climbers literally visualize the routes they are about to climb.
 If you go to a rock climbing gym, you might see people staring at the wall and making these weird moves with their arms and legs as they imagine what the route expects of them.
+Every grip, every twist of the hip, every dynamic movement is visualized before they even get on the wall.

 Jim Davies, author of _Just Imagining A Workout Can Make You Stronger_, and professor of cognitive psychology at Carleton University, writes, “Mental practice is one of the few effective performance enhancing activities.
 For example, doctors who mentally practice before engaging in a virtual-reality surgery outperform those who do not.
 One study, by Rutgers psychologist Rober Woolfolk, and colleagues, had people simply imagine putting a golf ball into the hole before they took their shot.
 The people who imagined making it had 30.4 perfect more successful putts than those who did not.”[^8]